bcgov/devops-platform-workshops/openshift-201/gitops.md

     - Project Name: (select your project from dropdown)
 - Source
     - Repository URL: artifacts.developer.gov.bc.ca/docker-helm-oci-remote
         - Note: To the right of the Repository URL field is a dropdown that defaults to 'GIT'.
-It should automatically update to 'HELM' after selecting the 'artifacts' URL; if not, you can set it manually.
+It may automatically update to 'HELM' after selecting the 'artifacts' URL; if not, you can set it manually.
-    - Chart: bitnamicharts/mariadb
+    - Chart: mysql/charts/mysql
-    - Version (unlabeled field next to Chart): 20.2.0
+    - Version (unlabeled field next to Chart): 2.2.6
 - Destination:
     - Cluster URL: `https://kubernetes.default.svc`
     - Namespace: LICENSEPLATE-dev